Himantopus mexicanus mexicanus

 Spring: Apr 13, 13, 14 <<<>>> summer

 This species is rare in spring in the east; however, there was a nice push of 11 migrants in all at six different locations there 2-18 May 2018, followed by eight in 2019 at seven locations 13 Apr-18 May, and four at three locations 19 Apr-7 May 2020.

 - High counts: 27 in Sheridan Co 7 May 1994, 23 there 20 Jul 2019, and 21 there in “spring” 1996.

 Summer: Prior to 1970, this species was casual in occurrence in Nebraska with only about nine reports (Sharpe et al 2001).
 During the 1970s and early 1980s, reports increased, primarily in western areas in spring, with eight records east to Cherry, Dawson, and Lincoln Co, as well a single eastern record in Lancaster Co 28 Apr 1981.
 Since 1988, Black-necked Stilts have been reported regularly.

 Breeding was reported for the first time in Nebraska in 1985 when young were observed 11 Jul at two locations at Crescent Lake NWR, Garden Co (Helsinger 1985) and again in 1987 (Huber 1987).
 Also in 1987, Mollhoff (2022) found two nests with eggs at Lakeside, Sheridan Co 4 Jun.
 Nesting has continued since in Sheridan and Garden Cos, with most reports from the Lakeside area in Sheridan Co and Crescent Lake NWR.
 As many as six nests with eggs were found near Lakeside 16 May-6 Jun 2000 (Farrar 2001, Mollhoff 2004) and a systematic survey of lakes in Sheridan and Garden Cos specifically for Black-necked Stilts yielded observations of 28 breeding adults, 22 chicks and 35 non-breeding adults (Wells 2004).
 Five nests were found at Crescent Lake NWR in 2007 (Mollhoff 2008).

-Nesting has not been documented in Cherry Co, although a pair was seen 25 Jun 1999 and another pair was photographed 2 Jul 2013, and two were a few miles south of Merritt Reservoir 5 Jun 2021.
-There is a report of a nest with eggs photographed in northern Nebraska in 1994 (Loren Blake, letter to NGPC Heritage Program).
+Nesting has not been documented in Cherry Co, although a pair was seen 25 Jun 1999, another pair was photographed 2 Jul 2013, and two were a few miles south of Merritt Reservoir 5 Jun 2021.
+There is a report of a nest with eggs photographed in “northern Nebraska” in 1994 (Loren Blake, letter to NGPC Heritage Program).